Bolewitz/SunnyD-SD-2022/README.md

 # Spatial Extent of Sunny Day Flooding
- Sensor system for detecting tidal flooding in coastal communities using TinyML
+ Sensor system for detecting tidal flooding on roads coastal communities using TinyML